Allegheny Front

 The Allegheny Front is the major southeast- or east-facing escarpment in the Allegheny Mountains in southern Pennsylvania, western Maryland, eastern West Virginia, and western Virginia.
 The Allegheny Front forms the boundary between the Ridge-and-Valley Appalachians to its east and the Appalachian Plateau (locally called the Allegheny Plateau) to its west.
-The Front is closely associated with the Appalachian Mountains' Eastern Continental Divide, which in this area divides the waters of the Ohio/Mississippi river system, flowing to the Gulf of Mexico, from rivers flowing into Chesapeake Bay and from there into the Atlantic Ocean.
+The Front is closely associated with the Appalachian Mountains' Eastern Continental Divide, which in this area divides the waters of the Ohio/Mississippi river system, flowing to the Gulf of Mexico, from rivers flowing into the Chesapeake Bay and from there into the Atlantic Ocean.

 The Allegheny Front and the Eastern Continental Divide do not always coincide; for example, the North Branch of the Potomac River begins well west of the Front, at the Fairfax Stone near the southwestern tip of Maryland, about 10 mi and across the actual divide from the headwaters of the Youghiogheny River draining northwards into the Monongahela and Ohio rivers.
 The Front and the Divide diverge completely in central Pennsylvania where the West Branch Susquehanna River originates north of the Allegheny Front.

 The Allegheny Front is one of the windiest spots east of the Mississippi, leading to the recent establishment of wind farming there.

 This profile of the Allegheny Portage Railroad crossing the Allegheny Front gives perspective on how the front formed the final barrier range preventing easy settlement of the colonial and post-Revolutionary-War West (today's Midwest).
 Note the upland nature of the western side of the front, the Allegheny Plateau.